-Entry Format: The campus (if applicable), program or activity for which the item is being purchased, a description of and justification for the item, the unit cost of the item if more than one unit would be purchased, and the total cost
+Entry Format: Grant Activity (1-8), the campus (if applicable), program or activity for which the item is being purchased, a description of and justification for the item, the unit cost of the item if more than one unit would be purchased, and the total cost.

-11.8.4 Schedule D: Consultant Fees.
+7.4.5 Schedule D: Consultant Fees

 Schedule D shall identify professional services to be performed by independent consultants who are not employees of the Applicant.
 Consultants may include speakers or presenters as well as those advising the Applicant.

-The Applicant shall not use or pay any consultant for services that can be provided by employees of the Applicant, and consultants paid with Perkins Leadership Grant funds shall not derive any portion of their regular salary from other Perkins IV sources.
+The Applicant shall not use or pay any consultant for services that can be provided by employees of the Applicant, and consultants paid with Perkins Basic Grant funds shall not derive any portion of their regular salary from other Perkins IV sources.